awsdocs/amazon-cloudfront-developer-guide/doc_source/cloudwatch-csv.md

 **5xxErrorRatePct**
 The percentage of requests for which the HTTP status code was a `5xx` error for the specified distribution during the time period\.

-If you have [enabled additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional) for your distribution, then the report also includes the following additional values:
+If you have [turned on additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional) for your distribution, then the report also includes the following additional values:

 **401ErrorRatePct**
 The percentage of requests for which the HTTP status code was a `401` error for the specified distribution during the time period\.